AustinPerez760/Dice_Game/README.md

 ## Be the first of two players to roll a accumulative number over 21 uising a six sided die.
 However, be careful as rolling a 1 will skip your turn entireley and pass the roll to your opponent.

-## Player 1 will always start off the game and the indication of whos turn it is will be is reflective by the background color of the player cards.
+## Player 1 will always start off the game and the indication of whos turn it is will be reflective by the background color of the player cards.
 If the background hue is a lighter than the opponents than that player is up to roll!

 ## If a player presses the "Hold" button their score will be saved until next turn thus avoiding the chance of rolling a 1 within that turn.